ge3224/simple-state/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Branch Protection](https://img.shields.io/badge/branch%20protection-enabled-green.svg)](https://github.com/ge3224/simple-state/settings/branches)

-State management shouldn't live in node_modules.
-This is ~125 lines of type-safe, reactive storage with immutability protection.
+State management doesn't have to live in node_modules.
+This is ~125 lines of code for type-safe, reactive storage with immutability protection.
 Framework-agnostic, dependency-free, and designed to be vendored.

 The framework isn't essential.
 State management is.
-Building for developers stepping back from React/Next.js—where vanilla TypeScript makes sense again and stability beats ecosystem churn.
+Building for when vanilla TypeScript makes sense and stability beats ecosystem churn.

 ## Features